Damocloid

-Damocloids are a class of minor planets such as 5335 Damocles and 1996 PW that have Halley-type or long-period highly eccentric orbits typical of periodic comets such as Halley's Comet, but without showing a cometary coma or tail.
-David Jewitt defines a damocloid as an object with a Jupiter Tisserand invariant (T_{J}) of 2 or less, while Akimasa Nakamura defines this group with the following orbital elements:
+Damocloids are a class of minor planets such as 5335 Damocles (which is also the prototype and namesake of the group) and 1996 PW that have Halley-type or long-period highly eccentric orbits typical of periodic comets such as Halley's Comet, but without showing a cometary coma or tail.
+David C. Jewitt defines a damocloid as an object with a Jupiter Tisserand invariant (T_{J}) of 2 or less, while Akimasa Nakamura defines this group with the following orbital elements: